orbs-network/orbs-contract-sdk/README.md

 ##### Go developers:

+1. Make sure docker is available on your machine.
+See installation instructions [here](https://docs.docker.com/docker-for-mac/install/).
-1. Install the CLI with [brew](https://brew.sh/) by typing in terminal `brew install orbs-network/devtools/gamma-cli`
+2. Install the CLI with [brew](https://brew.sh/) by typing in terminal `brew install orbs-network/devtools/gamma-cli`
-2. Verify the installation by typing in terminal `gamma-cli version`
+3. Verify the installation by typing in terminal `gamma-cli version`
-3. Start Gamma server with `gamma-cli start-local` and stop with `gamma-cli stop-local`
+4. Start Gamma server with `gamma-cli start-local` and stop with `gamma-cli stop-local`
-4. For more details see the full Gamma [documentation](GAMMA.md)
+5. For more details see the full Gamma [documentation](GAMMA.md)

 &nbsp;
 ## Getting started - TLDR